mcphargus/lambda_tester/README.md

 - ~~add asciinema demo to README~~
   - https://asciinema.org/a/19ZWv7Y8DFv9mIBJmFJSik24i?startAt=30s
 - stop getting distracted
+  - *my brain* NEVA!
+  - SPEAKING OF DISTRACTIONS, it would be cool if I could update the readme automatically from the contents of  [build.sh](build.sh)
+  - or, like, idk, use a real documentation system.
 - add lambda layer exporter
   - see https://gist.github.com/mcphargus/bf78f28a4c22e42e6a2f72d813fe3c38 for inspiration
 - ~~start using github issues~~
 - ~~start using gitflow~~
-- find a yum proxy because this takes _way_ too long to build
+- ~~find a yum proxy because this takes _way_ too long to build~~
+  - skipping for now.
+I don't really think I need all the build-essential hooeey I was using before.
+Bye chaff.
 - ~~fix this stupid soft_unicode markupsafe issue~~ updated requirements.txt to not have versions

   `ImportError: cannot import name 'soft_unicode' from 'markupsafe' (/mnt/app/aws_layer/python/markupsafe/__init__.py)`